OWASP/owasp-summit-2017/Workshops/Software-Defined-Everything-(SDx).md

 Organizer(s): [Adrian-Winckles](../Participants/Adrian-Winckles.html)

-_"(which I’ve been having discussions with Frank Catucci, Azeddine Mennouchi & Bev Corwin to raise this at AppSec this year)"_

 The much touted value of SD(x) is the ability to open up the API so that the application (client/server or peer to peer) can communicate directly with SDN or SDDC based controllers and provision their own storage, end to end service. et al.  Now that the intelligence has been taken out of individual network devices and the API potentially opened up for network aware application development, the software developer is truly king.
 However, this is also true for a would be attacker.
 Self provisioning via an API without proper security is something new to the land of networking.
 Proper considerations, design and testing must be integral.

 The hypothesis is that whilst this may be desirable and something that is preordained, given we already have considerable issues with building security into "conventional" applications at the moment are we not adding another layer of complexity and another potential version of the OWASP Top 10.